pytorch/ignite/docs/source/quickstart.rst

 Next we define trainer and evaluator engines.
 The main component of Ignite is the :class:`~ignite.engine.Engine`, an abstraction over your training loop.
 Getting started with the engine is easy, the constructor only requires one things:

-- `update_function`: a function which is passed the engine and a batch and it passes data through and updates your model
+- `update_function`: a function that receives the engine and a batch and have a role to update your model.

-Here we are using helper methods :meth:`~ignite.engine.create_supervised_trainer` and :meth:`~ignite.engine.create_supervised_evaluator`:
+In the above example we are using helper methods :meth:`~ignite.engine.create_supervised_trainer` and :meth:`~ignite.engine.create_supervised_evaluator`:

 .. code-block:: python